 Inverse Skeleton Painting

-Here is a fun skeleton craft art project for the kids.
-First, make a skeleton using painter’s tape stuck to white paper.
+Here is a fun skeleton craft and art project for the kids.
+First, craft a skeleton using painter’s tape on top of white paper.
 Then paint over the whole skeleton with black paint and allow to dry.
 Remove the tape slowly to reveal the skeleton.
 Don’t these skeletons look great?